thaynamarinss/thaynamarinss/README.md

 ### Hello, World!
 Welcome to Thayná Marins' GitHub

-- 🌱 I’m currently learning HTML, CSS, JavaScript and C.
+- 🌱 I'm a Computer Science student at the Fluminense Federal University.

 <div>
   <a href="https://github.com/thaynamarinss">